samfitgen/trgen/docs/Sprint_Triathlon_Base-Mid_Volume.md

 **Description**:

-> 35min at Easy-Moderate pace (RPE 6) If necessary, walk briefly, no more than a
+> 35min at Easy-Moderate pace (RPE6) If necessary, walk briefly, no more than a
 > minute at a time, if it means the difference between running well and
 > sacrificing form, while running efficiency suffers.
 Quick walking breaks of a
 > single minute can often keep the form high while costing very little in terms